 Even though you may be consuming fermented foods, sometimes that is not enough to help restore your good bacteria.
 Taking a probiotic supplement like Lactobacilli, Bifidobacteria, and Saccharomyces boulardii will help speed up the process of restoring your digestive system.

 Probiotic bacteria in the colon break down fermented Indigestible fibres.
-These Prebiotics are found in food such as pears, green bananas, plantains, asparagus, onion and leeks.
+These Probiotics are found in food such as pears, green bananas, plantains, asparagus, onion and leeks.

 By following the above few steps, your body should start feeling healthy and back to normal.
 However, if you still not feeling great then you need to speak to your healthcare provider.